v-jush/azure-docs/articles/iot-edge/quickstart.md

 **Note for ARM32 preview**
 1. Please replace aka.ms/iotedge-win to aka.ms/iotedge-winarm32 when using IotEdge physical devices, the IoTEdge runtime and docker for the preview will be downloaded and installed for ARM
-2. 4 modules are also provided for the ARM preview, you should have the password already to connect to this registry, with username "EdgeShared"

-edgeshared.azurecr.io/microsoft/azureiotedge-agent:20190508.3-windows-arm32v7
-edgeshared.azurecr.io/microsoft/azureiotedge-hub:20190508.3-windows-arm32v7
-edgeshared.azurecr.io/microsoft/azureiotedge-diagnostics:20190508.3-windows-arm32v7
-edgeshared.azurecr.io/microsoft/azureiotedge-simulated-temperature-sensor:20190508.3-windows-arm32v7

 Use PowerShell to download and install the IoT Edge runtime.
 Use the device connection string that you retrieved from IoT Hub to configure your device.